ED-IP/Milestone-2-Project/README.md

 ## Features

 ### Existing Features
-- Responsive navigation bar - Allow the user to jump directly between sections.
+- Responsive navigation bar - Allow the user to jump directly between sections (not fully implemented yet).
 - Contact form - Allow the users interested to request more information filling the form.

 ## Technologies Used